Occupational Health Vaccinations NHS

 Vaccinations for healthcare workers

 Nurses (and other health care workers) with direct patient contact who work in nursing homes, hospitals, general practices etc should have a flu vaccine every year, this is to protect them and their patients.
 Other vaccines are also sometimes recommended to help protect them and the vulnerable people they work with.
-These vaccines may include BCG (against tuberculosis), varicella (against chickenpox), MMR (against measles, mumps and rubella) and hepatitis B. Social care workers should also have the annual flu vaccine.
+These health services and vaccines may include BCG (against tuberculosis), varicella (against chickenpox), MMR (against measles, mumps and rubella) and hepatitis B. Social care workers should also have the annual flu vaccine.

-Occupational health vaccinations for at-risk staff
+Occupational health vaccinations nhs for at-risk staff

 Some laboratory staff, people who handle animal species that are susceptible to TB, some prison staff, those working in homes for older people, staff of hostels for homeless people and facilities for refugees and asylum seekers may be recommended to have BCG vaccination.
 Likewise, some laboratory staff, morticians, embalmers and prison workers with regular contact with prisoners may be recommended to have the hepatitis B vaccine.